Sealxuyh/Urban-form/README.md

 # Urban form and performance indices

-This repository contains the code used to explore the relationship between urban form and performance indices.
+This repository contains the code used to explore the relationships between urban form and sustainable performance indices.